-3.15 Startdate2
+3.16 Startdate2

-With the previous version of the dataset (Version 4-2008), the coding of Startdate2 was changed.
+With Version 4-2008 of the dataset, the coding of Startdate2 was changed.
 Whereas it used to give information on the first time the conflict reached 25 battle-related deaths in one calendar year, thus indicating the date that the conflict fulfilled all criteria required in the definition of an armed conflict for the first time, it now gives the date, as precise as possible, when a given episode of conflict activity reached 25 battle-related deaths.
-10 Thus, for each episode of a conflict, a new Startdate2 is coded.
+Thus, for each episode of a conflict, a new Startdate2 is coded.
 In case precise information is lacking, Startdate2 is by default set to 1 January (or identical to StartDate if the first fatality occurred later in the same year).